3110/m5stack-image-viewer/README_en_US.md

 # Image Viewer for M5Stack Series

-This program displays images stored on the LittleFS file system of the M5Stack series devices one after another.
+This program displays images stored on the LittleFS file system or SD card of the M5Stack series devices one after another.

 There are two display modes available: